RedGaming4/RedGaming4/README.md

 # 👋 Hey there!
 I'm **Emilio Laurenti**

 Welcome to a mess of things.  lol!
+I have a weird fascination for old IBM PCs and freedos

 **[LinkedIn: Emilio Laurenti](https://www.linkedin.com/in/emilio-laurenti-28097b262/)**
 | **[HandShake: Emilio Laurenti](https://mdc.joinhandshake.com/profiles/41301079)**